Gozzo18/FoCG_Homework3/readme.md

-# Yocto/Pathtrace: Tiny Path Tracer
+# Homework 3 - Yocto/Pathtrace: Tiny Path Tracer

 In this homework, you will learn how to build a simple path tracer with support for subdivision surfaces, displacement and subsurface scattering.